platformcon/trunk-workshop/README.md

 # trunk-workshop

-A small but real demo repo for the Trunk PlatformCon "cooking show" workshop covering **Merge Queue** and **Flaky Tests**.
+A small demo repo for the Trunk PlatformCon workshop covering **Merge Queue** and **Flaky Tests**.
 It's a Next.js + TypeScript app with Vitest unit tests and Playwright e2e tests.
 Both suites emit JUnit XML for Trunk to ingest, and each suite contains one **intentionally flaky** test so the Flaky Tests dashboard has something real to detect and quarantine.

-> **State 0.** As shipped, the app/tests/CI/automation all exist, but Trunk itself is not yet
-> configured — the merge queue isn't set up and the CI upload steps are inert until a human adds the
-> Trunk secrets.
-See [`SETUP.md`](./SETUP.md) for the human-only steps that take this repo to its
-> "Final state."

 ## App